redwoodjs/redwoodjs-com-archive/docs/storybook.md

 ### Configuring the UI with `storybook.manager.js`

-> Note that some changes you make to Storybook's UI will require refreshing its cache.
+> Note that some of the changes you make to Storybook's UI require refreshing its cache.
-> The easiest way to do so will be when starting Storybook:
+> The easiest way to do so is when starting Storybook:
 >
 > `yarn rw storybook --no-manager-cache`